 Those rusting hulks provided endless places to play, endless opportunities for journeys far and wide.
 The perfect environment for the nurturing of a young boy’s growing imagination, not to mention a place to hide when we got in trouble.

 Even on the hottest of days the canopy provided a shaded and cool world, cut off from the troubles of life.
 Countless adventures began and ended there.
-I personally visited every corner of the planet under those branches, from the pyramids of Egypt to the dense rain forests of Africa.
+I personally visited every corner of the planet under those branches, from the pyramids of Egypt to the dense rain forests of darkest Africa.

 An old barbed wire fence enclosed our property, ancient and rusted.
 Covered to the point of collapse by honeysuckle and poison ivy.
-If my memory serves me, there was even an old wild muscadine vine growing there as well, though the berries weren’t very good.
+If my memory serves me, there was even an old wild Muscadine vine growing there as well, though the berries weren’t very good.
 Small and bitter, acidic to say the least, but that didn’t stop us from eating them, not by a long-shot.
 There we would sit my brother and I, both of us stuffing our faces and grimacing at the taste of the foul little berries.
-It was a contest of sorts, to see which one of us would give up, giving the other bragging rights in regard to how tough we were.
+It was a contest of sorts, to see which one of us would give up first, giving the other bragging rights in regard to how tough we were.

 No decent kid could pass those little flowers without stopping to pluck a blossom, then carefully remove the stem and enjoy the nectar that dripped from the end.
 Any honey suckle professional knew the best ones were the yellow ones.
 I can’t begin to guess the amount of time spent plucking those blooms, by the way, the flowers don’t taste like the nectar at all, take it from a pro.
 They have a bitter taste that seems to linger in your mouth forever.
 Trust me on this.